-Let’s take a look at the inner workings of our skin:
+The inner workings of our skin:

 This is where things get a little tricky.
-In today’s society, there are many differences in opinion concerning your skin.
+Today, there are many differences in opinion concerning your skin.
 It is easy to get caught up in the headlines that say big cosmetic companies are using toxic ingredients that are carcinogenic.
 But in reality, the research doesn’t exist.
 There is much speculation over what types of products you should be using to protect your skin properly and it is important to remember that while your skin is susceptible to nanoparticle absorption that can affect your skin’s health, the long term effects of particle absorption is unknown.

 What is a nanoparticle?

 Nanoparticles can be emitted from a variety of different sources and can also be created in different ways.
 Once formed, they are released into the atmosphere and are able to be absorbed by the human body.
 If this sounds vague, it’s because it is!
 These particles range from 1-100 nanometers in size and change depending on the source it was emitted from (such as pollution, smoke, technology), if they are absorbed (through your pores or through inhalation), nanoparticles are believed to cause damage to your cells.
 A 2011 study indicated that free radical formation can also be triggered by nanoparticles.